Here’s Help With Decoding Your Dun and Bradstreet Business Credit Report

 So the score ranges from 1,001 to 1,875.
 A score of 1,001 stands for the highest chance.
 While 1,875 is the lowest chance of business failure.

 This graph contains your company’s financial stress class from high to average, to low.

-Then this section has the probability of failure of your business.
+And this section has the chance of failure of your business.